hashgraph/stablecoin-studio/contracts/README.md

    - `Supplieradmin.sol`: abstract contract implementing all the cashin role assignment and management (assigning/removing the role as well as setting, increasing and decreasing the cash-in limit).
    - `TokenOwner.sol`: abstract contract that stores the addresses of the *HTS precompiled smart contract* and the *underlying token* related to the stable coin.
 All the smart contracts mentioned above, inherit from this abstract contract.
    - `Wipeable.sol`: abstract contract implementing the *wipe* operation (burn token from any account, decreases the total supply).
- - `HederaERC20.sol`: Main Stable coin contract.
+ - `hederaTokenManager.sol`: Main Stable coin contract.
 Contains all the stable coin related logic.
-Inherits all the contracts defined in the "extension" folder as well as the Role.sol contract. **IMPORTANT** : a HederaERC20 contract will be deployed in Testnet for anybody to use.
-Users are also free to deploy and use their own HederaERC20 contract.
-Whatever HederaERC20 contract users choose to use, they will need to pass the contract's address as an input argument when calling the factory.
+Inherits all the contracts defined in the "extension" folder as well as the Role.sol contract. **IMPORTANT** : a hederaTokenManager contract will be deployed in Testnet for anybody to use.
+Users are also free to deploy and use their own hederaTokenManager contract.
+Whatever hederaTokenManager contract users choose to use, they will need to pass the contract's address as an input argument when calling the factory.
  - `HederaReserve.sol`: Implements the ChainLink AggregatorV3Interface to provide the current data about the stable coin's reserves.
  - `StableCoinFactory.sol`: Implements the flow to create a new stable coin.
 Every time a new stable coin is created, several smart contracts must be deployed and initialized and an underlying token must be created through the `HTS precompiled smart contract`.
 This multi-transaction process is encapsulated in this contract so that users can create new stable coins in a single transaction. **IMPORTANT** : a Factory contract will be deployed in Tesnet for anybody to use.
 Users are also free to deploy and use their own Factory contract.

  > Every stable coin is made of a **ProxyAdmin** and a **TransparentUpgradeableProxy** contracts (from Open Zeppelin) plus an **underlying token** managed through the *HTS precompiled smart contract*.
-The **HederaERC20** contract is meant to be "shared" by multiple users (using proxies).
+The **hederaTokenManager** contract is meant to be "shared" by multiple users (using proxies).
 A stable coin admin may also choose to deploy a **HederaReserve** along with the stable coin at creation time, with its own **TransparentUpgradeableProxy** and **ProxyAdmin** contracts, or to define an existing reserve instead.

 # Architecture